arizonaCameraLab/ASDP_Render_Module/README.md

   each axis.
 This is the point in the image that is not distorted.
 A value of [0.0, 0.0] is the center of the image.
   A value of [1.0, 1.0] is the upper right corner of the image.
 A value of [-1.0, -1.0] is the lower left corner.
-- **map:** A list of points with the first one being [0,0] and the later ones in increasing order that specify the ideal-camra radius and its distorted radius.
+- **map:** A list of points with the first one being [0,0] and the later ones in increasing order that specify the ideal-camera radius and its distorted radius.
 These are for points that are projected onto the Z = -1 plane.
 They must span the entire range of the image (including the corners).
 For example, a distortion that increased the distance by a factor of 2 could be specified by the list [[0,0], [1,2]] for a camera whose field of view is less than 45 degrees at its corners, with the second entry changed to